deepinv/deepinv/paper/paper.md

 like summing, concatenating or stacking operators. `deepinv` comes with multiple useful tools for handling linear operators, such as adjoint, pseudo-inverses and proximal operators (leveraging the singular value decomposition where possible), matrix-free linear solvers [@hestenes1952methods] [@paige1975solution] [@van1992bi], and operator norm and condition number estimators [@paige1982lsqr].
 Many common noise distributions are included in the library such as Gaussian, Poisson, mixed Poisson-Gaussian, uniform and Gamma noise.
-The table below summarizes the available forward operators:
+The table below summarizes the available forward operators at the time of writing, which are constantly being expanded and improved upon by the community:

 | **Family**                     | **Operators** $A$                                                   | **Generators**   $\xi$                                     |
 |--------------------------------|---------------------------------------------------------------------|------------------------------------------------------------|